12 Wonderful National Parks Sites in North Carolina

 Cape Lookout National Seashore

-Starting south of Ocracoke on Portsmouth Island, Cape Lookout National Seashore is a 56-mile stretch of beaches and barrier islands.
+Starting south of Ocracoke on Portsmouth Island, the remote Cape Lookout National Seashore is a 56-mile stretch of beaches and barrier islands.
 Of our national parks in North Carolina, this is the only one that requires a boat ride to reach.

 The iconic Cape Lookout Lighthouse draws many people here, as do all the fishing and camping opportunities that await.
 This national parks unit also includes Shackleford Banks, where you’ll find some of North Carolina’s wild ponies.